uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 		that can be used to convert directly to PO (Pootle) files.
 The CSV file will have 3 columns (location, source, target) with the location data having the format "ID-UNKNOWN-INDEX" to uniquely identify the text.
+Also outputs the file "en.lang.id.txt" which contains a list of all the text IDs in a single column text file which is needed if you wish to convert a text file back into a LANG file.

 	esoextractdata -l en.lang -o test.csv
 		Manually specify the output file for CSV/LANG conversions.
+Also outputs the ID file "test.csv.id.txt"

 	esoextractdata -x en.csv
 		Convert the given CSV file into a LANG (en.lang).
 The CSV file should